alanprv/alanprv.github.io/_posts/2017-06-11-sunday-poetry.markdown

 I see the fire,

-I see the flame.
+I feel the flame.

-I see The Dream speaking my name.
+I hear The Dream speaking my name.

 You can tell he's a liar: